souvickhalder/documentation/docs/source/Interest Rate Caps and Floors.rst

 The description of the parameters and the default values of the *optional* parameters are similar to as explained in the *Python* code snippet.

+Below example shows how the function can be called in *Excel*:

   .. image:: myComputeCapFloorMetrics.JPG
     :width: 1500